 The correct amount of firmness and tread depth is an important factor in preventing punctures for your 4WD tyre.
 Premature tyre wear can lead to more tyre punctures.

-Thicker Tread depth is one of the best way to prevent through-tread punctures as it stop objects from embedding to the tyre casting.
+Thicker Tread depth is one of the best way to prevent through-tread punctures as it stops objects from embedding to the tyre casting.
 Over flexible tyres can overheat, resulting in greater tyre wear and puncture probability.
 Additionally, flexible tyres may not properly support the weight of your 4WD.
 Strong tread patterns decreases the chances of punctures.

 Finding a quality tyre that will not produce a lot of noise comes down to the design – particularly the tread pattern – of the tyre.
 Pattern noise is a common factor contributing to noise on the road.
 Tread designs made up of short repetitive patterns commonly generate a ‘whining’ noise.
 Tyres with the same size pattern around the circumference tend to create higher noise levels as well.
 To find tyres that will provide a quiet ride, look for variation in block sizes on the tread pattern; this prevents air trapping in the tread pattern.